 Articling at Duling & Co.
 (Lumby, 2016)

 Kelly, originally from Edmonton, AB, completed her BA with the University of Alberta, Augustana Campus, in Camrose, AB.
-She is one of the Student Directors with the Public Legal Information Project as well as the Academic Director with the TRU Society of Law Students.
+She was one of the Student Directors with the Public Legal Information Project as well as the Academic Director with the TRU Society of Law Students.
 Kelly is looking forward to returning to Lumby following an enjoyable summer article position with Deuling & Co. coordinated through the Canadian Bar Association’s Rural Education and Access to Lawyers Initiative.

 Coral Atchison (TRU JD 2016)